 Typically, there are three different paths that could be taken by the association.
 The first is core businesses, or the key verticals which have the greatest overall impact.

 The second one is support functions, such as legal advice and administrative functions.
-Vital as these are, they still are not prioritized.
+Vital as these are, they still are not prioritised.
 Rather the cost of these operations is usually minimised, giving the core businesses some budget leeway.

 The third one is any other profitable vertical outside of the core offering.